On global smooth solutions to the 2D isentropic and irrotational Chaplygin gases with short pulse data: Global estimates inside and the proof of Theorem

 where $G_1$ is a generic quadratic form satisfying the first null condition, and $G_2$ is a generic cubic form satisfying the second null condition.
 Hence it follows from Lemma 2.2 in \cite{Hou-Yin-1} that

-Next we estimate the right hand side of the inequality \eqref{Y-33}.
-In fact, as it can be checked easily that the last summation in \eqref{Y-33} has better smallness and rate of time-decay, one needs only to pay attention to the term involving the first summation in \eqref{Y-33}.
-This will be carried out case by case below.
+To estimate the right hand side of \eqref{Y-33}, one can check easily that in \eqref{Y-33}, the last summation has better smallness and time decay, so one has only to deal with the first summation.

 0.1 true cm